Parlez-vous Python

 About the FIG:

 How are computer programming languages like natural languages, and how are they different?
 How is learning Python or Lisp or C like learning Italian or Tagalog or Twi, and how is it different?
 What can human languages and language learning teach us about designing and learning programming languages?
-Let’s explore these questions together, as learners of a second (or third, or fourth)natural language and learners of computer programming languages.

 This FIG is unavailable for Advanced Registration.
 Due to Math prerequisites for CS 210, math placement testing must be completed prior to students being eligible to enroll.